 FDA-Cleared Versus FDA-Approved?

-If you have ever wondered about the difference between FDA-Cleared versus FDA-Approved LED Light Therapy devices, then read on for a full explanation and learn why this difference matters.
+If you have ever wondered about the difference between FDA-Cleared versus FDA-Approved LED light therapy devices, then read on for a full explanation and learn why this difference matters.
 This key distinction can help you make informed buying decisions when looking at purchasing any medical device.

-The FDA regulates all medical claims made by device manufacturers regarding their products.
+The FDA (Food and Drug Administration) regulates all medical claims made by device manufacturers regarding their products.
 The Agency uses two different processes based on comparative risk for reviewing medical claims before manufacturers are permitted to make those claims commercially.